saltstack-formulas/logstash_forwarder-formula/README.rst

 -------------------
 This formula sets up certain defaults in map.jinja, specifically:

 * logstash-forwarder will send it's own messages to syslog.
+* The 'quiet' option is enabled so the log is not polluted with too much noise.
-You may want to turn this off once you have a working configuration to keep your syslog from being too noisy.
+  You may want to turn this off when debugging.
+However, fatal errors are always logged.
 * Name of the logstash-forwarder package is logstash-forwarder
 * Name of the logstash-forwarder service is logstash-forwarder
 * The latest version of logstash available will be installed